 Old City — the original downtown area of Philadelphia — is the location of many of the city's historic sites.
 In addition to being a major area for art galleries, artisan boutiques, and First Friday events, it is also a popular area for weekend nightlife and independent movie theaters.
 Penn's Landing runs along the Delaware Riverfront, providing areas for outdoor gatherings such as concerts and festivals, as well as hosting free outdoor movies in the summer.
 There are many pubs and restaurants in the neighborhood, including Franklin Fountain, which serves homemade ice cream made from local ingredients.

 North of Old City, Northern Liberties is a popular area for young professionals.
 2nd and 3rd Streets between Spring Garden Street and Girard Avenue are lined with restaurants of every flavor, bars, shops, and parks.
 Here, Philly's typical row houses are interspersed among condominium complexes.
 The Piazza is a European-style plaza surrounded by shops and restaurants where people gather for festivals, farmers' markets, and to watch movies and sporting events on the giant outdoor TV screen.

 Fishtown, just north of Northern Liberties, is traditionally an Irish working-class neighborhood located near the Delaware River.
-Yes, they used to actually fish (you still can, but don't eat it).
+Yes, they used to actually fish (you still can, but don't eat them).
 Recently it's become a popular neighborhood for students, artists, musicians, and hipsters.
 The Frankford Avenue Arts Corridor supports galleries and an active First Friday scene.
-The area enjoys many gastropubs, coffeeshops, and a couple of terrific Indian restaurants.
+The area enjoys many gastropubs, coffee shops, and a couple of terrific Indian restaurants.